The Day I Shot Cupid

-The Day I Shot Cupid: Hello, My Name Is Jennifer Love Hewitt and I'm a Love-aholic (commonly abbreviated to The Day I Shot Cupid) is a bestselling dating-advice book written by Jennifer Love Hewitt.
+The Day I Shot Cupid: Hello, My Name Is Jennifer Love Hewitt and I'm a Love-aholic (commonly abbreviated to The Day I Shot Cupid) is a bestselling dating-advice book by Jennifer Love Hewitt published March 23, 2010.
 The book tells of Hewitt's personal dating experiences and gives advice to both men and women on dating life and what to look for in a partner.

 Development

-Hewitt has often been described as a 'serial dater' in the media and after many publicized relationships, rumors, and break-ups she revealed that she was planning on writing a relationship book.
+Hewitt has often been described as a 'serial dater' in the media and after many publicized relationships, rumors, and break-ups, she revealed that she was planning on writing a relationship book.
 She has said she wanted to set the record straight on her love-life and talk about the rumors in a personal and honest way.
 Hewitt said in interviews that the name of the book came to her after she did some research about the god of desire (Cupid) and discovered that in the original myth, after being scorned by love, Cupid didn't shoot people with arrows to make them fall in love, he shot them with poison arrows to make them fall out of love.
 Hewitt felt that she needed to 'shoot' Cupid to get him to stop.

 Throughout writing the book, Hewitt was dating Ghost Whisperer co-star Jamie Kennedy.
 He wrote a chapter in the book where he writes that men usually prefer women with curves and 'booty', perhaps in relation to Hewitt's much publicized retaliation about the criticism of her weight by the media in 2007.
 She and Kennedy later broke off their year-long relationship just before she began doing promotional tours and appearances for the book.
 She joked about this in some promotional interviews, saying "It wasn't ideal timing.
 Here's my relationship book and I'm single".